cloudprice/.github/README.md

 2. Check out our [Developer API Documentation](https://developer.cloudprice.net) for integration guides.
 3. Browse repositories in this GitHub organization for open-source projects and tools.

-## Watch Our Overview Video

-For a quick introduction to CloudPrice.net and its features, watch this YouTube video:

 [![CloudPrice.net Overview](https://img.youtube.com/vi/RnqmZrpvYJE/0.jpg)](https://www.youtube.com/watch?v=RnqmZrpvYJE)

 Thank you for being a part of the CloudPrice.net community!